 Studying at home makes heavy demands on a student’s ability to stay motivated without the looming presence of a teacher to cajole and encourage.

 For younger students, this is where parents need to be active, while older students should be able to keep themselves motivated more independently.

 Here are some things you can do yourself, or encourage your child to do, to help with staying on task:

 ● Set Realistic Goals – Make sure the student knows what is expected of them and that those expectations are realistic in terms of their age and ability.
 Having a set goal helps the student to focus.
-Having a goal that is attainable can inspire optimism and enthusiasm for the work.
+Having an attainable goal can inspire optimism and enthusiasm for the work.

 ● Give a Time Frame – Just as with the goal-setting above, be realistic.
 Set a time frame to work to which is realistic.
 The introduction of a time limit on the completion of tasks can introduce an element of urgency that drives the work along.
 But, be careful not to turn up the pressure too much, as this can be counter-productive.

 ● Incentivize the Work – More carrots, fewer sticks!
 Using rewards can be a great way to encourage staying on task.
 Whether the reward is gaming time, a snack, or watching a favorite TV show etc, deciding on a reward for the completion of a job well done is a great way to incentivize productivity.